arclanguage/rainbow-js/README.md

 Rocketnia observed in 2012 that simple Rainbow.js-based test applications that *didn't* have a full REPL could minify down to a smaller size.
 However, it wasn't very much smaller at the time.
 Ideally, if a Rainbow.js application only uses the compiler during initialization, we'd like the Closure Compiler to be able to weed out the whole Rainbow.js compiler as dead code.
 In 2022, ihe Closure Compiler is still one of the go-to options for JavaScript applications where tree-shaking of dead code is critical, so we may just need to try again (and possibly add a lot more type annotations to the code).

+The JavaScript FFI capabilities of Rainbow.js could use some more attention.
+Presently, Rainbow.js just implements `java-invoke` in a way that imitates the way it works in Java Rainbow.
+Not only is "`java-invoke`" a misnomer in the Rainbow.js context, but it's not a full-featured FFI.
+The Rainbow.js web REPL also provides the `window` object, which makes it possible to `java-invoke` JavaScript's `eval` function to access JavaScript's other functionality, but some of the automatic type conversions `java-invoke` provides could make it difficult to pass certain JavaScript values around without them being subtly adjusted on their way through.

 ## Differences from Java Rainbow